 ADVISORY BOARD MEMBER

 Paul Teplitz has been a member of the advisory board of FinArc Investments and its predecessor company since the board’s inception in 2004.
-Paul has an accomplished career within the financial services industry and is particularly renowned for his work within consumer product forecasting.
+Paul has an accomplished career within the financial services industry and with consumer product forecasting.

-Paul is the founder and president of Research Boston Corporation and was a senior partner of Cambridge Research Institute, where he led the financial services practice.
-Research Boston Corporation has advised leading businesses and organizations on marketing, strategy, and forecasting since its inception in 1986.
+Paul is the founder and president of Research Boston, LLC and was a senior partner of Cambridge Research Institute, where he led the financial services practice.
+Research Boston has advised businesses on marketing, strategy, and forecasting since its inception in 1986.
 Clients have included Fortune 500 companies, money-center banks and top-tier law firms.
 Paul is the author of numerous articles and books on banking, professional sports, Federal tax policies and product forecasting.

 Paul earned both his Bachelor of Science and Master of Business Administration from the Massachusetts Institute of Technology.
 He also holds a doctoral degree in business administration from Harvard Business School.